 How Do You Know if Your Dog has Separation Anxiety?

-If you’re not sure if the dog is suffering from a case of separation anxiety or not, you can do a test.
-Leave your dog alone for a short period of time and see how they react.
-If they show signs of anxiety, such as pacing, panting, whining, or barking, they may have separation anxiety.
+If you’re not sure if your dog is suffering from separation anxiety, you can do a test.
+Leave your dog alone for a short period of time and see how it reacts.
+If it shows signs of anxiety, such as pacing, panting, whining, or barking, it may have separation anxiety.

 What Causes of Separation Anxiety?

-It is not just that you’re not at home there are sometimes triggers that make your dog start to worry about being left.
+It is not just that you’re not at home; sometimes, triggers make your dog start to worry about being left.

 Your Dog Struggles With?